-For 32 years, the Alternative Gift Christmas Market has brought the true spirit of Christmas to OLA by offering an antidote to the "consumerism" of the holidays.
+For 37 years, the Alternative Gift Christmas Market has brought the true spirit of Christmas to OLA by offering an antidote to the "consumerism" of the holidays.
 Participants are given the opportunity to give the gift of a donation to the poor to the friends and family on their Christmas shopping list.
 At the same time, they are educated about outreach programs that serve the poor and suffering through assisting with basic needs: water, food, shelter, education/training, and employment.
-In the weeks prior to Christmas, the Alternative Gift Christmas Market (and after-Market sales through the parish office) offer an opportunity to parishioners and friends to donate to local, national and international programs.
+In the weeks prior to Christmas, the Alternative Gift Christmas Market offers an opportunity to parishioners and friends to donate to local, national and international programs.
 Donors receive a Christmas card that includes a description of the project as a “gift” to give to relatives or friends at Christmas in place of a material gift.

-The market runs from the market day, the Sunday before Thanksgiving in November, until the Monday before Christmas Day.
-“Shopping lists” identifying all the projects for the year are placed in parish bulletins the week before the market day and copies are available throughout the market period on the Welcome Cart or at the parish office.
-After the market day, all Christmas cards and project descriptions are available through the parish office.
-In addition, an after-market table is set up on the parish patio on Sundays, Dec.
-3 & 10.
-The 2017 deadline to the parish office is Monday, Dec.
-18.
+This year, the Market runs from November through the Monday before Christmas Day, Dec.
+20. “Shopping lists” identifying all the projects for the year are placed in parish bulletin (Nov.
+14) and copies are available throughout the market period at the parish office.
+Also, Christmas cards for giving to family and friends are available through the parish office.

 Beginning with the efforts of the Rev. Harriet Pritchard, a local pastor and a friend of longtime OLA pastor, Msgr.
 William Barry, to reach children of her church with an “alternative” to the commercialization of Christmas, the market has touched people’s hearts across the nation and around the world.
 The national organization, Alternative Gifts International (AGI), now provides support and review to over 40 national and international projects which are presented annually to local markets, such as OLA’s.
 Local markets may add a number of local organizations to their market offerings.
 At OLA, George Gould (dec.) gathered a group of interested parishioners who organized the market much as it is today.
 Several generations of OLA parishioners and families have now contributed to the continuing success of the market.